An Efficient, Expressive and Local Minima-free Method for Learning Controlled Dynamical Systems: Experiments

-\textbf{N4SID}: We used MATLAB's implementation of subspace identification of linear dynamical systems \cite{vanoverschee:96}.
+\textbf{N4SID}: We used MATLAB's implementation of subspace identification of linear dynamical systems.

-\textbf{Non-linear Auto Regression with Exogenous Inputs (RFF-ARX)}: We implemented a version of auto regression where the predictor variable is the RFF representation of future actions together with a finite history of previous observations and actions, and the target variable is future observations.
+\textbf{Non-linear Auto Regression (RFF-ARX)}: We implemented a version of auto regression where the predictor variable is the RFF representation of future actions together with a finite history of previous observations and actions, and the target variable is future observations.

-Models were trained with a predictive state of 10 future observations and a history of 20 past observations.
-For RFF-PSR and RFF-ARX we used 10000 RFF features and applied PCA to project features onto 20 dimensions.
+Models were trained with future length of 10 and history length of 20.
+For RFF-PSR and RFF-ARX we used 10000 random features and applied PCA to project features onto 20 dimensions.
 Kernel bandwidths were set to the median of the distance between training points (median trick).
 For evaluation, we perform filtering on the data and estimate the prediction target of the experiment at test time $t$ given the history $o_{1:t-H},a_{1:t}$, where $H$ is the prediction horizon.
 We report the mean square error across all times $t$ for each value of $H \in \{1,2,\dots,10\}$.